Mandy8808/CosmologyandGravitationUAZ/README.md

 The numerical codes available in the repository were created with the support of the project _Null Geodesics Around Black Holes in Modified Gravity_ and were developed within the framework of the publications detailed below.

+## About the group
+Our research focuses on exploring and identifying potential signatures of alternative models to General Relativity, both at the cosmological scale and within compact objects.
+Additionally, within the framework of General Relativity, we investigate possible signatures from compact objects composed of non-baryonic matter.

+Check out our [home page](https://mandy8808.github.io/CosmologyandGravitationUAZ/) for more information.

 ## Publications List and its repository folders
 - [Strong gravitational lensing by DHOST black holes](https://iopscience.iop.org/article/10.1088/1361-6382/abdd0d)